Buck0/sampleCampScheduler/README.md

 This application was made for CSCI 498 Senoir Project Construction.
 It is a people scheduler application for Camp La Vida.

+* The application was built using Ruby on Rails.

 * The app has a database of campers that are assigned to camp activities on a daily basis.

 * Each camp activity can be turned off and on for each day before making the schedule.